AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingClassificationBasedRecommendationModel.md

 -- For single data point purposes, set the maximumNumberOfIterations to 1 to avoid overfitting.
 Additionally, the more number of maximumNumberOfIterations you have, the lower the learningRate it should be to avoid "inf" and "nan" issues.

-local RecommendationModel = DataPredict.Models.LogisticRegression.new({maximumNumberOfIterations = 1, learningRate = 0.3})
+local RecommendationModel = DataPredict.Models.NeuralNetwork.new({maximumNumberOfIterations = 1, learningRate = 0.3})

 RecommendationModel:setClassesList({"Recommend", "DoNotRecommend"})